-After breakfast we visit Kolmanskop, a ghost town that was abandoned over 40 years ago and now gives a fascinating insight into the area's great diamond boom.
+After breakfast you will visit Kolmanskop, a ghost town that was abandoned over 40 years ago and now gives a fascinating insight into the area's great diamond boom.
 A few of the buildings have been restored, but many are left exactly as they were, and now the surrounding dunes are gradually burying them.
 Return to Lüderitz.
-After a short sightseeing tour of Lüderitz, we are going on an afternoon excursion to the Diaz cross where the daring Portuguese sailors erected a stone pillar in the 1480’s.
+After a short sightseeing tour of Lüderitz, you will go on an afternoon excursion to the Diaz cross where the daring Portuguese sailors erected a stone pillar in the 1480’s.

-After breakfast our journey leads once more through the Diamond Prohibited Area via Aus and Helmeringhausen to Farm Namtib.
+After breakfast your journey leads once more through the Diamond Prohibited Area via Aus and Helmeringhausen to Farm Namtib.
 Experience the daily life of a farmer in the south.

-Today we travel through some of Namibia’s most spectacular sceneries.
+Today you travel through some of Namibia’s most spectacular sceneries.
 Vast expanses of yellow savannah are dotted with bushes and solitary camelthorn trees.
 Distant mountain ranges take on different nuances of purple and blue as the day progresses.
 En route you visit the Duwisib Castle, which was built by Baron von Wolff for his American wife Jayta in 1909.
 The furnishings and paintings were imported from Germany.
-Our destination is Sossusvlei
+Your destination is Sossusvlei.

 Departure from Swakopmund along the Atlantic Coast towards the North.
 Visit the lichen fields near Wlotzka’s Baken before continuing to Henties Bay, a small holiday resort.
 Onwards to the seal colony at Cape Cross.
 After visiting the seals, the journey continues via Ugabmund to the southern Skeleton Coast Park to inspect a shipwreck.
 You leave the Skeleton Coast Park in the early afternoon via Springbokwasser and can experience the harsh transition from the Namib Desert to the Damaraland highlands with its impressive landscape and ragged valleys.